rachaelssmith/stockton_grimaud_resume/docs/index.md

 `Sep 2020 – Present`

 Lead team and coordinated efforts in creating project scope and objectives
 - Created metric for likelihood of pre-approved customer accepting credit card offer using machine learning
 - Wrangled and cleaned over 800,000 rows data for the use in visualization and analysis
 - Consulted with faculty at BYU-Idaho to navigate gaining insight from transaction data
 - Presented visualizations of customer account activity to Westmark Credit Union management

-__Good2Go__, Consultant `September 2027 - April 2028`

-- Built product ordering and supply predictive algorithms for chips and beverages categories
-- Established standardized SQL calls and connections for PowerBI dashboards
-- Found over $35k in waste and saved over 200 annual hours of store quality control work

-### Data Science Consulting Team
+### Data Science Lab Tutor / Teachers Assistant

-`January 2027 - April 2027`
-__Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.

-## Service and Work History

-`2025-2027`
-__Math Tutor__, LDSBC

-`2023-2025`
-__Service Missionary__, South Africa
+__Math & Tutoring Department at Brigham Young University-Idaho__, Rexburg, ID `Sep 2020 – Dec 2020`

+- Aided students through data visualization and statistical testing in one-on-one and group settings
+- Led group discussions and carried out plans from the instructor for one of the core data science classes (Data Wrangling and Visualization)

+### Project Manager/Student Data Analyst
+__Data Science Society | Brigham Young University-Idaho__, Rexburg, ID
+ `Jan 2020 – Dec 2020`

+- Led group of students to create dataset for Idaho farmers by web scraping historical wheat prices
+- Implemented updates to python code for a gantry crane used in loading products for distribution

 <!-- ### Footer